Arsenio Lacson: Peak years

-In 1953, Lacson actively campaigned for Nacionalista presidential candidate Ramon Magsaysay, who would go on to defeat the incumbent Quirino.
+In 1953, Lacson actively campaigned for Nacionalista presidential candidate Ramon Magsaysay, who went on to defeat the incumbent Quirino.
 After President Magsaysay's death in a plane crash months before the 1957 presidential election, Lacson claimed that Magsaysay had offered to name him as the Nacionalista candidate for vice president, in lieu of incumbent Vice-President Carlos P. Garcia.
 According to Lacson, he declined the offer, telling Magsaysay "the time has not yet come".

 Nonetheless, after Magsaysay's death, Lacson turned against the newly installed President Garcia, and considered running against Garcia in the 1957 election.
 In April 1957, Lacson went on a national tour in order to gauge his nationwide strength as a presidential candidate.
 While the tour indicated considerable popularity of Lacson in the provinces, his potential run was hampered by a lack of funding and a party machinery.
-It was believed that Lacson would have easily won the presidency in 1957 had he obtained the nomination of either his Nacionalista Party, then committed to Garcia, or the rival Liberal Party, which would select Jose Yulo as its candidate.
-The American expatriate and tobacco industrialist Harry Stonehill, who was later indicted by Justice Secretary Jose W. Diokno for bribing officials, falsely claimed that Lacson had asked him to finance his campaign against Garcia.
+It was believed that Lacson would have easily won the presidency in 1957 had he obtained the nomination of either the Nacionalista Party, then committed to Garcia, or the rival Liberal Party, which selected Jose Yulo as its candidate.
+The American expatriate and tobacco industrialist Harry Stonehill, who was later indicted by Justice Secretary José W. Diokno for bribing officials, falsely claimed that Lacson had asked him to finance his campaign against Garcia.
 When Stonehill refused, Lacson decided not to run, and thereafter, staged a rally at Plaza Miranda where he denounced the United States and what he perceived as the subservience of the Philippine government to the Americans.
-In his career, Lacson was frequently tagged as anti-American, and he had criticized the United States for having no foreign policy "but just a pathological fear of communism".
+In his career, Lacson was frequently tagged as anti-American, and he criticized the United States for having no foreign policy "but just a pathological fear of communism".